 Ski holiday in Ruka

-The ultimate thing to say, plan ahead and book your stay in advance, as hotels fill up quickly during the season.
+Finally, plan ahead and book your stay in advance, as hotels fill up quickly during the season.
 See the map below for accommodations nearby.
 Also, check the official websites listed in our External Resources to find the latest announcements.
 And remember to toast the new year as the locals do with a "Hyvää uutta vuotta!," meaning "Happy New Year!"